isomerpages/psd-goc/_plan-with-these-tools/Lasting Power Of Attorney.md

 <p>Accidents, illnesses, or age-related conditions can strike at any time.
 An LPA allows you to appoint someone you trust to handle your finances and personal matters if you lose mental capacity.
-Without one, your loved ones may face costly court procedures to manage your affairs. &lt;br&gt;Empowering someone you trust with the legal authority to make decisions on your behalf will also prevent any conflict amongst your family that arise from your condition.&lt;br&gt;</p>
+Without one, your loved ones may face costly court procedures to manage your affairs.</p>
+<p>Empowering someone you trust with the legal authority to make decisions
+on your behalf will also prevent any conflict amongst your family that arise from your condition.</p>
 <div class="iframe-wrapper">
 <iframe height="315" width="560" allowfullscreen="true" frameborder="0" src="https://www.youtube.com/embed/NZ-NEkt44LY?si=H6iynFdUqjiBwFD0"></iframe>
 </div>